THANK YOU FOR SUBSCRIBING

 Disaster Recovery and Security Policies : Maintaining compliance and ensuring data protection are complicated and time consuming.
 Lack of complete visibility and control over every machine in the environment can be the root cause and it leads to compliance and security issues.

-Lack of proper system integrator : Banks often fail to identify core banking transformations as a key strategic programs.
+Lack of proper system integrator : Banks often fail to identify core banking transformations as a key strategic program.
 Also, most of them try to replicate their age old practices.

 Conduct Audits Quickly and Efficiently When Needed : Decisions about capacity, performance and bandwidth need to be made quickly and on the fly.
 At the same time, regulators constantly ask questions to ensure the organization is in compliance of dozens of regulations.